Why use BWT Automated Trading Systems?

 Blue Wave Trading Automated Trading Systems

-Blue Wave Trading started developing systems in Tradestation in 1997 and became the SIXTH NinjaTrader 3rd Party Add On Partner in July 2007.
-Now it’s called the NinjaTrader Ecosystem and has almost 400 vendors have been added after 2009.
-For a complete chronological list of the date every NinjaTrader partner came on board click here.
+Blue Wave Trading started developing systems in Tradestation in 1997 and became the SIXTH NinjaTrader 3rd Party Add On Developer in July 2007.
+Since then almost 400 vendors have been added after 2009.
 BWT was perhaps, if not the first vendor to offer an automated trading strategy in the NinjaTrader platform 6.5.
-We have never abandoned our original algo and system logic, but have continued to refine and improve it’s functionality every year.
+We have never abandoned our original algorithm and system logic, but have continued to refine and improve it’s functionality every year.